1. Revision history

 l : l : l : l : f ();

-We also believe that this code should be well-formed because it’s not harmful, and may be useful in certain, rare situations.
+I also believe that this code should be valid because it’s not harmful, and may be useful in certain, rare situations (see below).
+Once again, allowing it keeps the label restrictions stupidly simple.

 If